 - When disposing of a tick that has not attached yet, drop it into a sealed plastic bag and throw it into the trash.
 Or, you can drop it into a jar of rubbing alcohol; with this method, you can save it for later identification, although it is better not to do this if you want to have it tested for disease.
 You can also wrap the tick up in tape and throw it into the garbage; if you plan to have the tick tested, however, some labs ask that you do not use this method, as it is hard to extract the tick for testing.
 No matter what method you choose, do not touch the tick with your bare fingers.

 - Do not flush a live tick down the toilet.
 Ticks do not drown in water and have been known to crawl back up out of the toilet bowl.

-Tick Keys may be the easiest-to-use tick remover on Earth!
 The key removes ticks safely and completely (head and all)—and you do not need to touch the tick!

-Do you deal with ticks?
+Do you often deal with ticks?
 How do you keep yourself tick-free?
 Please share with the Almanac community in the comments section below!